MOST RECENT

 The reason behind the graduated license law is the fact that teenage drivers face a very high risk of having a traffic accident during their first year of driving.
-The risk factors are numerous, but there couple of them that account for most of the traffic accidents.
+When you work through all of the statistical data of about traffic accidents that involve teen drivers, you realize that most of those accidents are caused by just a few simple factors that could be prevented: lack of experience, distractions by cell phone or other peers in the vehicle, speeding.

-Massachusetts graduated drivers license laws were designed for correcting these behavioral risk factors and this is achieved in a number of ways: introduction of additional permit and license restrictions, compulsory drivers education classes that includes both classroom and behind the wheel hours and multiple licensing stages.
+Massachusetts graduated drivers license laws were designed for correcting these behavioral risk factors and this is achieved in a number of ways: introduction of additional Massachusetts learners permit restrictions, mandatory drivers education classes that include both classroom and behind the wheel hours and multiple licensing stages.

 Massachusetts Graduated License Stages